27 July 2018

 If you are thinking of starting your own private cellar or wine investment with a professional organisation, below are the basic steps to consider.

 - Choose your wine investment purchases, within your financial means.
+The CWI team will offer you the best opportunities.

 - Lay down your wines within appropriate storage.